GO UP

 Reforestation Project

-The Public Entity Saba will intensify its reforestation efforts in the coming years with the planting of some 5,000 trees, including a large number of fruit trees.
+The Public Entity Saba and the Saba Conservation Foundation, will intensify its reforestation efforts in the coming years with the planting of some 5,000 trees, including a large number of fruit trees.

 The aim of the project is to boost the recovery process and expansion of the island’s forested areas.
 This reduces the land-based pressures of erosion and runoff that impact Saba’s coral reefs.
 Another goal of the project is to increase local food production by planting fruit trees.